qmk/qmk_firmware/docs/feature_audio.md

 * `AU_OFF` - Turn audio state off
 * `AU_TOG` - Toggle audio state

-!> These keycodes turn all of the audio functionaly on and off.
-Turning it off means that audio feedback, audio clicky, music mode, etc are disabled, completely.
+!> These keycodes turn all of the audio functionality on and off.
+Turning it off means that audio feedback, audio clicky, music mode, etc. are disabled, completely.

 ## ARM Audio Volume